vicoslab/dis_tutorial3/README.md

 In the `robot_commander.py` node you have examples of how to programatically send navigation goals to the robot.
 Explore the code after running it:

     ros2 run dis_tutorial3 robot_commander.py

+# Homework 3

+Build a map of the course and save it to the disk.
+Then, load the map and drive the robot around, detect faces and save their positions.
+Finally, write a script that moves the robot between the positions of the detected faces (you can modify the `robot_commander.py` script for that).

 ### Resources